kwilliamson34/arch-upskill/posts/typescript.md

 In Next, you can Run next dev and next build to automatically install the necessary dependencies and add a tsconfig.json file with the recommended config options.
 Somehow, without running those commands, but just by creating the file, the framework or editor picked it up and populated it.
 Note I already had some intellisense extensions installed (ES7+ React, HTML CSS Support, Prettier).

-TODO: Next.js includes a custom [TypeScript plugin and type checker](https://nextjs.org/docs/app/building-your-application/configuring/typescript#typescript-plugin), which VSCode and other code editors can use for advanced type-checking and auto-completion.
+Next.js includes a custom [TypeScript plugin and type checker](https://nextjs.org/docs/app/building-your-application/configuring/typescript#typescript-plugin), which VSCode and other code editors can use for advanced type-checking and auto-completion.

 ### Composing types